Employment and Cultural Diversity

 Recent surveys of employers consistently show that what they look for in job candidates – and seldom find – are strong communication skills.
-As the work force increasingly diversifies and organizations become global in scale, employers are setting the bar higher, favoring candidates who can communicate sensitively and efficiently across cultural divides.
+As the workforce increasingly diversifies and organizations become global in scale, employers are setting the bar higher, favouring candidates who can communicate sensitively and efficiently across cultural divides.

 Multicultural awareness is a “critical success factor” in today’s job market, says B. K. Simerson of Tradewinds Consulting, a St. Charles, Ill.-based firm that helps organizations develop leaders and cope with change.